-- People can also leave you tips on Vocal, which is a feature Medium does not offer.
+- People can also leave you tips on Vocal; a feature Medium does not offer.

 - Vocal offers contests with large prizes.

-- The interface is not as friendly as the reader.
+- The interface is not as friendly for the reader.

-- It was harder to build a following or audience on here.
+- It was harder to build a following or audience here.